omar123487/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody - a script that adds permission to the owner, the group owner and the other users to the file hello.

 8-8-James_Bond - a script that sets the permissions of the owner and group to no permissions and world to all the permissions.

+9-John_Doe  -a script that sets the mode of the file hello to -rwxr-x-wx.